Gene Amdahl: IBM

 At IBM, Amdahl worked on the IBM 704, the IBM 709, and then the Stretch project, the basis for the IBM 7030.
 He left IBM in December 1955, but returned in September 1960 (after working at Ramo-Wooldridge and at Aeronutronic).
-He quit out of frustration with the bureaucratic structure of the organization.
+He had quit out of frustration with the bureaucratic structure of the organization.
 In an interview conducted in 1989 for the Charles Babbage Institute, he addressed this:

 Well, what I felt was that with that kind of an organization I'm not going to be in control of what I want to do any time in the future.
 It's going to be a much more bureaucratic structure.
 I'll work in one area of it, and that's all I'll get experience in.
 And I decided that I didn't want to have that kind of life, basically.
 It wasn't just Dunwell.
 It was the way the structure was set up; I was going to be a peg-in-a-hole.

 On his return, he became the chief architect of IBM System/360 and was named an IBM Fellow in 1965, and head of the Advanced Computing Systems Laboratory (ACS) in Menlo Park, California.

 Amdahl Corporation

 He left IBM again in September 1970, after his ideas for computer development were rejected, and set up Amdahl Corporation in Sunnyvale, California with major financing from Fujitsu.

-Competing with IBM in the mainframe market, the company manufactured "plug-compatible" mainframes, shipping its first machine in 1975 – the Amdahl 470V/6, a less expensive, more reliable and faster replacement for the System 370/168.
-By purchasing an Amdahl 470 and plug-compatible peripheral devices from third-party manufacturers, customers could now run S/360 and S/370 applications without buying actual IBM hardware.
+Competing with IBM in the mainframe market, the company manufactured "plug-compatible" mainframes, shipping its first machine in 1975: the Amdahl 470V/6, a less expensive, more reliable and faster replacement for the System 370/168.
+By purchasing an Amdahl 470 and plug-compatible peripheral devices from third-party manufacturers, customers could now run S/360 and S/370 applications without buying IBM's hardware.
 Amdahl's software team developed VM/PE (Virtual Machine/Performance Enhancement), software designed to optimize the performance of IBM's MVS operating system when running under IBM's VM operating system.

 By 1979, Amdahl Corporation had sold over US$1 billion of V6 and V7 mainframes and had over 6,000 employees worldwide.
 The corporation went on to distribute an IBM-plug-compatible front-end processor (the 4705) as well as high-performance disk drives, both jointly developed with Fujitsu engineers.

 At the 1967 Spring Joint Computer Conference, Amdahl, along with three other computer architects, most notably ILLIAC IV architect Daniel Slotnick, engaged in a discussion on future architectural trends.
 Amdahl articulated his arguments, both orally and in three written pages, on the fundamental physical limitations that he theorized would govern the performance of any special feature or mode introduced to new machines.
 This set of arguments resulted in two, major and lesser, "laws" of computer performance regarding sequential versus parallel processing.
-These arguments continue to this day.